 Refrigeration is a game-changer for food consumption.
 Before the refrigerator was invented, food would go bad very quickly and it was practically impossible to store food on a large scale.

 The development of refrigeration took place around 1750 and onwards.
-The commercial refrigerator, as we know today, was released in 1923 for household use.
+The commercial refrigerator, as we know it today, was released in 1923 for household use.
 Now the refrigerator has become an integral part of every household.

 If we talk about the top 10 inventions that change the world, it is compulsory to add airplanes to this list.
 During the twentieth century, the world became more and more connected.
 Globalization has brought the world together, thanks to the invention and developments of Airplanes.